TedCha/spark-cluster-computer/README.md

 **The following steps will need to be done on each Pi.**

-Now it's time to edit the hosts and hostnames files to the specific Pi information.
+Now it's time to configure the hosts and hostnames files to the specific Pi information.

-First we'll update the hostname file using the following command:
+First we'll SSH into the Pi and update the hostname file using the following command:

 ```bash
 $ sudo nano /etc/hostname